thetribeio/generator-project/README.md

 - Install yeoman: `yarn global add yo`
 - Go the dist directory and link the built generator: `(cd dist && yarn link)`
+- Create a new directory for your project and go to it
 - Yo can now test your generator by following the [usage documentation](#usage)

 ## Usage